TheSuranaverse/JSON-Based-Inventory-Management-System-ETG/README.md

 The Inventory Management System here, efficiently tracks inventory from purchase to the sale of goods.
 It manages the goods, keep track of stocks and also track sales done using the power of Python and json.
 Furthermore, it saves a lot of time and efforts of the shopkeepers and facilitates them in the tedious task of managing inventory and sales.

 ## Working:
-This project is mainly divided into two files:
+This project is mainly divided into two parts:

 #### Keeping Track of Stocks in Inventory:
 - **INTRODUCTION:** A **menu driven program** which performs following function: 1) `UPDATE AN ITEM`  2) `ADD NEW ITEM`  3) `DELETE AN ITEM`.
 It reads the details of the product stored in an inventory from `record.json` file and as per user command it updates the inventory and `record.json` file.